NelMuriel/activiyData/Codebook.md

 Binding the rows of the two previous data frames, a final data frame, named `full_df`, was produced which contains both groups.
 The names of this data frame are set with the aid of the file `features.txt` and they are then simplified to be both, more humanly readable and more ammenable to future work.

 Next, a tidy version of this data frame was created.
 Two particular issues were solved at this stage, namely: 1) the column names of `full_df`, arising from `features.txt` represent variables and 2) each one of these names represents three different variables.
-We solve issue (1) by gathering the data frame columns into the pair (measurment, value) and (2) is solved by separating this new column into `statistic` (with values "mean" and "sd"), `measurment` (which identifies the particular measurment being taken such as Body Acceleration in the time domain -tBodyAcc), and `dimension` (which registers the X, Y and Z dimension of a 3-dimensional record).
+We solve issue (1) by gathering the data frame columns into the pair (measurment, value) and (2) is solved by separating this new column into `statistic` (with values "mean" and "sd"), `measurment` (which identifies the particular measurment being taken such as Body Acceleration in the time domain -tBodyAcc), and `dimension` (which registers the X, Y and Z dimension of a 3-dimensional record and prints ANGLE for the measurements used for the angle() variable).

 Finally, a summary data frame was created which shows the average value of each measurement for every activity and subject.